MaartenStork/Project_ABM/README.md

 programming is mostly not practiced in the main code.
 As such, most class functions had to be made static.

-Various sensitivity analysis files have been created and can be run.
-One run may take many hours depending on the number of timesteps used for each simulation, the number of parameters to evaluate, the number of parameter values to evaluate for, and access to proper computational hardware.
+Sensitivity analysis can be run using `python sens_anl [type]`, with `[type]` replaced by first, second, total, first_total, or nothing, which runs all.
+One run may take many hours depending on the number of time steps used for each simulation, the number of parameters to evaluate, the number of parameter values to evaluate for, and access to proper computational hardware.

+Equilibrium states are evaluated with `parameter_equilibrium_analyzer.py`.
+The script runs simulations for many different parameter value combinations to find for which combinations the system reaches an equilibrium other than no fish or fish at carrying capacity.
+As such, one run may take many hours, as is the case with sensitivity analysis.
+The code is parallelized, so a multicore computer is assumed to run it.

 # Relevant references